jasperf/laravel-vuejs-interview-questions/README.md

 10. What are Laravel Service Providers used for?
 Give an example in one of your projects?
 11. Name 5 Laravel Packages you have used the most and can heartily recommend.
 12. Axios Errors - How do you debug them?

+## Code Questions

 13. Form Validation - How do I validate a zip Dutch code / email address / password w 15 chars, at least one lower, upper case letter, one special char and one number?
+14. SEO issues in SPA - How do you deal with this with Vue routing to register users with Google Analytics?

 ## Sources